bmbruno/SitecoreSpark.SPE.StarterKits/Scripts/Utility/README.md

 ## 02 - Change Item Base Templates

 Allows a developer to change base templates of one or more items without losing stored content/values.
 For more information, see this post on Sitecore Spark: [Change Base Templates in Sitecore and Maintain Field Values](https://www.sitecorespark.com/blog/2020/9/change-base-templates-in-sitecore-and-maintain-field-values).

+## 03 - Create Sitecore Package

+Allows a developer to get specific items from the content tree and export them to a Sitecore package.
+Uses any combination of Get-Item, Get-ChildItem, Find-Item, etc. to load items, then `New-ExplicitItemSource` to add those items to a package.